Parsimonious mixtures of multivariate contaminated normal distributions: Data analyses

+In terms of outlier detection for the robust methods, we note that the probability to be a typical point for the bad point (refer to the columns labeled as ``$\widehat{v}_{7g}$'') is practically null for all of the approaches (such that this probability can be computed) regardless of the particular value perturbed.
+We can also note how all of the approaches are able to detect the bad point (refer to the columns labeled as ``bad''); however, the CNM is the only model with a null FPR (refer to the columns labeled as ``\#B'' reporting the number of detected outliers); this is especially in contrast to the the detection rule for $t$Ms, based on the 95th percentile, which yields a number of detected bad points of either 8 or, in the majority of the cases, 9.

-\subsection{Wine Data}
+\subsection{Wine data}

-The third analysis is based on the wine data set of \citet{Fori:Lear:Arma:Lant:PARV:1998} available in the {\tt gclus} package \citep{hurley04} for {\sf R}.
-These data comprise $p=13$ physical and chemical properties of $n=178$ wines grown in the same region in Italy but derived from three different cultivars (Barela, Barolo, Grignolino; see \figurename~\ref{fig:wine}).
+The third analysis is based on the wine data set of \citet{Fori:Lear:Arma:Lant:PARV:1998} available in the \texttt{gclus} package \citep{hurley04} for {\sf R}.
+These data comprise $p=13$ physical and chemical properties of $n=178$ wines grown in the same region in Italy but derived from three different cultivars (Barbera, Barolo, Grignolino).
 We treat this as a clustering analysis by ignoring the labels.

-Due to the number of variables, it is difficult to infer from \figurename~\ref{fig:wine} the possible presence of bad points, i.e., outliers, spurious points, etc. In such a situation, it is practically impossible to specify \textit{a priori} the proportion of observations to trim as would be required in trimming clustering analysis.
+The competing families of parsimonious models are fitted for $G\in\left\{1,2,3,4\right\}$.
+For each family, the best model, in terms of BIC, is reported in \tablename~\ref{tab:wine best BIC}; the complete list of BIC values is given in \figurename~\ref{fig:wine BIC}.
+Some of the BIC values are missing due to computational issues in estimating the corresponding model (see, in particular, \figurename~\ref{fig:BIC NUM wine}).

-We fit three model-based clustering approaches: the GPCM family, the PMCGD family, and the $t$EIGEN family of \citet{Andr:McNi:Mode:2012}.
-The latter family corresponds to $t$-mixtures with eigen-decomposed covariance structure, implemented using the \texttt{teigen()} function of the \texttt{teigen} package \citep{Andr:McNi:teig:2013} for \textsf{R}.
-The three approaches are fitted for $G\in\left\{1,2,3,4\right\}$ mixture components.
-The best models, in terms of BIC, are: EVE with $G=3$ components for the GPCM family, EEE with $G=3$ components for the PMCGD family, and VEE with $G=3$ components (and degrees of freedom held equal across components) for the $t$EIGEN family.
-The clustering results (\tablename~\ref{tab:wine clustering}) show that all the selected models recognize the presence of three groups.
-The Barbera cultivar is classified correctly by all the the models.
-The Barolo cultivar is classified correctly by the PMCGD model and by the $t$EIGEN model.
-The Grignolino cultivar is classified correctly by the PMCGD model only.
+The clustering results (\tablename~\ref{tab:wine clustering}) show that the selected NM, CNM, and NCM recognize the presence of three clusters, while the remaining approaches find an additional (fourth) cluster.
+In terms of classification, the Barbera cultivar is classified correctly by all of the models.
+Instead, the Barolo and the Grignolino cultivars are classified correctly by the NCM only.
 Summarizing, only our approach leads to a perfect clustering when we consider the good points together with the bad points.

-The advantage of our approach is that not only can we cluster in the presence of bad points, but we can identify them.
-When we view the results of our analysis of the wine data in this way, we see that there are 26 bad points (\tablename~\ref{tab:wine clustering plus noise}).
-Considering that $t$EIGEN struggled to capture the Grignolino samples (\tablename~\ref{tab:wine clustering}), it is not surprising that the vast majority of bad points detected by our PMCGD model are in that cultivar.